How to become a critical care technologist

 - a university course

 To apply, you'll need an upper second class honours degree or above in a subject related to the specialist area you want to work in.
-Examples of acceptable subjects are physiology, pure or applied physics, engineering, biology or human biology, or sports science.
+Examples of acceptable subjects for critical care science are:

 You'll usually need: